TheOneTheOnlyDavidBrown/crunchpowjs/README.md

 myModel.set('user.id',{}) // wont set it in the model because its not the correct type myModel.get() // no params returns the whole model
 ```
-Working on using setters and getters to see if its cleaner.
+Working on using setters and getters to see if it's cleaner.

 Then you can put helper functions in your model class (eg getFullName that returns first+last name).
 Working on utilizing an XHR library to handle fetching/updating/deleting model data.